-In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized dealer's service manager or owner.

-- 2. If further assistance is required, the distributor's service department should be contacted in order to resolve the matter. - 3.
-If the matter still remains unresolved then contact BRP by writing to us at the address listed below.
+- In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Can-Am ATV Distributor/Dealer level.
+We recommend discussing the issue with the authorized Can-Am ATV Distributor/Dealer's service manager or owner. - 2.
+If further assistance is required, the Can-Am ATV Distributor/Dealer service department should be contacted in order to resolve the matter. - If the matter still remains unresolved then contact BRP by writing at the address listed below.

-For countries within Europe, Middle East, Africa, Russia & CIS, please contact our European office:
+For countries within Middle East and Africa please contact our European office: